 How to Choose a Good Travel Backpack?

-The first thing to think about when it comes to picking a great backpack is your budget.
-Good quality backpacks are expensive, but you also don’t want to blow your entire budget on a backpack.
+Your budget is the first thing to consider when picking a great backpack.
+High-quality backpacks are expensive, but you don’t want to blow your entire budget on a pack.
 You can read some of our tips on how to save money for travel.

 However, if you invest in one of the best backpacks on the market, chances are it will stand the test of time.
 I’ve had my Osprey Farpoint for five years and counting and my REI backpack for even longer.
 Many great backpack brands will offer to repair your products if there are defects.

-Like with anything, make sure that the backpack you choose is comfortable on your back.
+Like anything, make sure that your backpack is comfortable on your back.
 You should be able to wear it comfortably for at least an hour.
-When buying online it’s a good idea to check the return policy in case the backpack does not fit you the way you would like.
+When buying online, it’s a good idea to check the return policy if the backpack does not fit you the way you would like.

-A travel backpacks design capability is crucial.
-A good backpack doesn’t necessarily mean a bunch of bells and whistles.
-Make sure you narrow down if you want a top loading backpack or front loading, and check for any extra straps, harnesses, zippers, and clips you may or may not want and need.
+A travel backpack’s design capability is crucial.
+A good pack doesn’t necessarily mean a bunch of bells and whistles.
+Make sure you narrow down if you want a top-loading backpack or front-loading, and check for any extra straps, harnesses, zippers, and clips you may or may not want and need.

-Make sure you pick a travel backpack that is made out of good material.
-Most backpacks are made out of either Ripstop Nylon or Dyneema.
-Dyneema is generally more expensive since it is lighter, but both are extremely durable.
+Make sure you pick a travel backpack with excellent exterior material.
+Most packs use either Ripstop Nylon or Dyneema.
+Dyneema is generally more expensive since it is lighter, but both are highly durable.

-Determine everything you will want to carry in your backpack for that will determine the volume bag you buy.
+Determine everything you want to carry in your backpack, which will determine the volume of bag you buy.
 A good starting point is 40-50L.
-You’ll want to choose a relatively lightweight backpack since you will be hiking with it for long treks.
+You’ll want to choose a relatively lightweight pack since you will be hiking with it for long treks.

-A backpack can easily be your heaviest piece of gear so choosing something lightweight could make all the difference for your comfort.
-And finally, choose a frame that serves its purpose for what you need.
-If you are carrying a lighter load then a lightweight frame is a great option, the same goes for the opposite.
+A backpack can easily be your heaviest gear, so choosing something lightweight could make all the difference for your comfort.
+And finally, select a frame that serves its purpose for what you need.
+A lightweight frame is a great option if you are carrying a lighter load.
+The same goes for the opposite.

-It’s important to consider your trip length when picking a travel backpack.
-There are great day backpacks on this list that are great for just that – a day.
-While others can serve you for traveling for a week, a month, or even years.
+It’s essential to consider your trip length when picking a travel backpack.
+Great day backpacks on this list are great for just that – a day.
+At the same time, others can serve you for traveling for a week, a month, or even years.

-The ideal backpack size for traveling long term is somewhere around 60 liters.
-Anything smaller than that is for short extended jaunts if you have plans to travel for several weeks you’ll have a tough time with a pack smaller than 60 liters.
+The ideal backpack size for traveling long-term is somewhere around 60 liters.
+Anything smaller than that is for short extended excursions.
+If you have plans to travel for several weeks, you’ll have a tough time with a pack smaller than 60 liters.
 Of course, every guy is different, but I like to travel with at least a pair of travel boots and sneakers that take up a lot of room.

-For the short weekend jaunt above I tried out the Knack Travel Pack as it was only a week.
-It was a great decision when combined with packing cubes to leave in the hotel rooms and double as a daypack for travel.
+I tried out the Knack Travel Pack for the short weekend jaunt above as it was only a week.
+When combined with packing cubes, it was a great decision to leave in the hotel rooms and double as a daypack for travel.

 Elements of a Travel Backpack For Men

-You’ll want to make sure that the main compartment of your backpack is large enough to carry all of your belongings while still having easy access.
-Store the heavier things at the bottom of your bag so that the weight is closer to your back.
-Additional compartments are good for storage of small items or valuables like your passport.
+You’ll want to ensure that your backpack’s main compartment is large enough to carry all your belongings while still having easy access.
+Store the heavier things at the bottom of your bag so the weight is closer to your back.
+Additional compartments are suitable for storing small items or valuables like your passport.

 A good hip belt is essential for any travel backpack for men.
 Hip belts effectively place the weight of your pack on your hips.
-This helps take the pressure off your back.
-We love to see a form-fitting hip belt on hiking backpacks and the very least a strap on travel-specific models.
+It helps take the pressure off your back.
+We love to see a form-fitting hip belt on hiking backpacks and, at the very least, a strap on travel-specific models.

 Water Bottle Holders and Hydration Ports

-A well-cushioned back panel can make the difference between having a backache or not.
-On top of that ventilation is key to avoid large sweat stains on the back of your shirt.
+A well-cushioned back panel can make the difference between having a backache and not.
+On top of that, ventilation is vital to avoid large sweat stains on the back of your shirt.